Table of Contents

 How Can I Tell How Much I Made?

 The best way to tell is by using a business bank account.
 The money left in the account will be your net income after expenses.
 If you don’t have one of these accounts, then you’ll have to manually leaf through your different banking, freelancing, and payment apps to get a grand total.
 Make sure you don’t count income twice from the same source and wind up double paying on taxes.
+As a freelancer, always know your worth when bidding your rate with your employer.
+With all these deductions, make sure that you are well compensated.

 How Much Tax Does a Freelance Pay Exactly?